Vorstadtikone – St. Hubertus by Gottfried Böhm. Visiting the "Backenzahn"Copyright: © Graphics team "Vorstadtikone"

 In the first part of the project, the participating students had to develop an – initially fictitious – alternative use for the church building and the insula.
 The spatial and functional potential of the formerly slate-covered "concrete rock" was to be explored and convincing visions were to be drawn up that would turn this place, which was actually intended to be the centre of the district, into a lively centre of attraction again.
 The result were five concepts for reuse and design worthy of discussion, all of which respect the listed church building but structurally complement it in totally different ways.

 In the second part of the project and under the title "Vorstadtikone", an exhibition about the church of St. Hubertus in and around the church of St. Hubertus was realized.
-The declared aim of the exhibition is to create an awareness, even an appreciation, for this rather unknown and perhaps partly misunderstood building with regard to its extraordinary architectural language.
+The aim of the exhibition was, besides showing the results of the above-mentioned design project, to create an awareness, even an appreciation, for this rather unknown building which is – above all – perhaps also “misunderstood” due to its extraordinary, yet peculiar architectural language.

-Two special exhibition areas complement the church stations.
-Under the organ gallery, the "Böhm Pergola" will introduce visitors to the life and work of the architect and provide an architectural-historical classification of St. Hubertus in the series of his sacral oeuvre.
-In the baptistery, which can always be read as a place of renewal, the students' visions for the future of the church and the insula mentioned at the beginning will be presented.
-With the latter part of the exhibition, we would like to encourage all those interested and involved to actively think about the future of this "Vorstadtikone", which is so valuable in many aspects, and – wherever possible – to actively participate in its development.
+In addition to large-scale projections of three self-produced films and interviews about St. Hubertus, parts of the original slate cladding to "touch," and an exhibition guide, two special exhibition areas complemented the church stations: Under the organ gallery, the "Böhm Pergola" introduced visitors to the life and work of the architect and provided an architectural-historical classification of St. Hubertus in the series of his sacral oeuvre.
+In the baptistery, which can always be read as a place of renewal, the students' visions for the future of the church and the insula mentioned at the beginning were presented.